WXVE: Return

 Upon purchasing the station, WQTW had to be returned to the air quickly in order to avoid forfeiture of the FCC license.
-A double-wide mobile home was purchased and parked at WQTW's transmitter site on George Street in Derry Township, just on the outskirts of Latrobe.
+A double-wide mobile home was purchased and parked at WQTW's transmitter site at 287 George Street in Derry Township, just on the outskirts of Latrobe.
 The station returned to the air less than six months later with a full-service format of middle-of-the road and oldies music, with polka music on the weekends.

 A construction permit was granted for the station in 1989 to move down the dial to 880 AM (still daytime-only but with almost double the coverage), but that permit was abandoned the following year when the station was granted nighttime power of 220 watts.

 In 1990, the station began simulcasting WLSW full-time over WQTW.
 Specialty programs of high school football, weekend oldies and polka programming remained independent of WLSW.

 Since 1990, WQTW has been leased to two other operators through time-brokerage agreements, though the formats they adopted were short lived.
 For a brief period in the mid-'90s, the station affiliated with the Prime Sports Satellite Network, in an attempt to support the growing audience for all-sports radio.

 Effective July 25, 2017, the estate of Stanley Wall sold WQTW and WLSW to Robert and Ashley Stevens' Broadcast Communications, Inc. for $605,000.
 The station went silent December 15 of that year.
 It was one of two silent AM stations the Stevenses purchased in late 2017, the other being Pittsburgh's KQV.
 The station changed its call sign to WKHJ on September 28, 2018, and then to WXVE on August 19, 2020.